-If you are working with fresh project then you have to create your Data Source View as per the company requirements.
-Please refer SSAS Data Source View to create new Data Source View.
-In real time, We mostly work on existing projects so, someone already designed Data Source View.
+If you are working with a new project, then you have to create your Data Source View as per the company requirements.
+Please refer SSAS Data Source View to create a new Data Source View.
+In real-time, We mostly work on existing projects so, someone already designed Data Source View.

-When we are working with predesigned Data Source View and if we require few more additional tables to meet our requirements or if there are some unwanted tables to remove in Data source view then ADD or REMOVE Tables option will help to achieve the same.
-This option not only add or remove tables but also views.
+When we are working with a predesigned Data Source View, and we require a few more additional tables to meet our requirements.
+Or if there are some unwanted tables to remove from the Data source view, then ADD or REMOVE Tables option will help to achieve the same.
+This option not only adds or removes tables but also views.

 Add or Remove Tables from Data Source View in SSAS Example

-For instance, We have the situation to check the sales amount and tax amount of the product subcategory and product category but we don’t have these tables in the Data Source View so no data is available.
-In these situations, Right click on the empty space in data source view and select Add or Remove Tables option from the context menu.
+For instance, we have the situation to check the sales amount and tax amount of the product subcategory and product category.
+Still, we don’t have these tables in the Data Source View, so no data is available.
+In these situations, Right-click on the space in the data source view and select Add or Remove Tables option from the context menu.

 It will open the Add or Remove tables window like below

 For adding, select the required tables in Available Objects and click on > button.
-This will add those tables to Included objects
+It will add those tables to Included objects

 << and >> buttons are used to add or remove all the tables from Included Objects.

 There is one more button called Add related Tables.
-If we select one table in Included Objects and want to add all the tables which are related to that table using primary and foreign key relationship then this button do the trick for you.
+If we select one table in Included Objects and want to add all the related tables, then this button does the trick for you.

 From the above screenshot, you can observe that we added Dim Product Subcategory, Dim Product Category tables to the Included Objects.